nejimonraveendran/AzureIoT/README.md

 The purpose of this article is to document the hands-on experience and learnings obtained from implementing the solution, but this time with an improved and more secure design.
 The technologies used are [Azure IoT Hub](https://azure.microsoft.com/en-us/products/iot-hub#overview), [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-7.0), and [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller.
 If you follow this tutorial, you will basically build a solution to securely control (on/off) any electric appliance (e.g., a home light) remotely through your smartphone or computer.

 ## The Problem
-**The requirement/user Story:**  As a the owner of the appliance, I, the user, want to turn on/off a home appliance remotely through my phone/laptop, with the following conditions.
+**The requirement/user story:**  As a the owner of the appliance, I, the user, want to turn on/off a home appliance remotely through my phone/laptop, with the following conditions.
 - I should be able to control the appliance even while I am away from my home.
 - The communication between my application and the device should be secure, i.e., encrypted with TLS 1.2.
 - Access to the ON/OFF button should be able to be controlled by proper authentication and authorization.